Mioulin/co2-soft-sensor-hybrid-forecasting/README.md

 ![Per-point RMSE heatmap](outputs/figures/07_per_point_heatmap.png)

 GRU (left) and Transformer (right) observed-point RMSE per sampling point at h=1.
-Pt 6 (absorber outlet) dominates the error budget for both models — the highest absolute CO2 and most dynamic variation.
-Pts 2–4 show near-zero RMSE not because the models are accurate there, but because CO2 is essentially absent and the observed mask fires rarely.
-This per-stage breakdown directly motivates the spatially varying fusion weights in Figure 6: the kinetic prior should be trusted most at Pt 6, and the data-driven model has more scope to contribute at Pt 1.
+**Pts 2–4 show 0.0000 not because the models are accurate, but because CO2 is essentially absent at those stages — both model and target are near-zero, so RMSE is trivially small.** Pt6 (absorber outlet) is the only stage with significant CO2 and dominates the aggregate: GRU Pt6 = 0.0196, Transformer Pt6 = 0.0107, a 1.8× gap that is the real performance difference between the architectures.
+Note that the two colourbars have different scales (GRU up to 0.0175, Transformer up to 0.010) — both Pt6 cells are deep red but the GRU error is nearly 2× larger.

 ---